1880s H804-7 Baseball Comics Merchants Gargling Oil Set

 One unique feature is that there are actually four versions of the H804-7 set with varying colors and punctuation differences, as documented in Frank Keetz’ excellent book, “Baseball Advertising Trade Cards.”

-These are relatively scarce, but you do see them for sale on eBay a good bit.
+These are relatively scarce in a general sense but in terms of comparing them trade cards, they are abundant.
+You see them for sale on eBay a good bit.
+Among baseball-related trade cards, these are among the most common.
 This is a great trade card set to begin with since there are only five cards in the release and they aren’t nearly as difficult to find as other baseball trade cards.
+Another great thing about them is that they are very inexpensive for cards more than 125 years old.
+Often, you can them in the $10-$15 range on eBay and even less than that when trimmed.

 These trade cards are paper thin, printed on a stock not designed to stand the test of time.
-That so many have survived more than a century is somewhat remarkable.
+That so many have survived more than a century is somewhat remarkable and tells us that they were heavily produced.

 The H804-7 checklist includes the following cards (each with the aforementioned variations):